firebase/quickstart-js/.github/ISSUE_TEMPLATE/quickstart_issue.md

 Are you in the right place?

-  * If you think you have found a **bug in the Firebase Android SDK** please file the issue here: https://github.com/firebase/firebase-js-sdk
+  * If you think you have found a **bug in the Firebase JS SDK** please file the issue here: https://github.com/firebase/firebase-js-sdk
 -->